-Okay, maybe not that aggressively.
-But you can utilize a lot of upselling and cross-selling techniques to promote your books.
-This is another strategy that works really well if you offer other products too.
+You can utilize a lot of upselling and cross-selling techniques to promote your books.
+This is a strategy that works really well if you offer other products too.

 Another method to consider is to email them after the purchase.
 Say ‘thanks!’ and let them know you have another book out soon or that there are more books in the series they just purchased.

 Do you offer discounts?
 If you do, don’t hide them!

 Definitely email your subscriber list with a simple email that declares the sale, any discount code if you’re using one, and the amount and duration.
 If you’re doing a straight discount on the book, show the original price

 If you’re really looking to emphasize your conversions, put up a banner or homepage image declaring the discount.

 9. Contacting You Should Be Simple

 If you’re selling a product, you have to anticipate the need for some amount of customer support.
 You need to make it easy for people to contact you.

 On the surface, it’s key to your reputation.
 Over time, you’ll see people who had a problem with an order (like forgetting to add a coupon code).
 If you made them happy (gave them that 5% back) they might leave a positive review.